 3.11 Animals

-With the exception of animals authorized by NDSU Diability Services or those defined as service animals under the Americans with Disability Act (ADA), privately owned animals are prohibited inside campus buildings, with the exception of fish.
+With the exception of animals authorized by NDSU Disability Services or those defined as service animals under the Americans with Disability Act (ADA), privately owned animals are prohibited inside campus buildings, with the exception of fish.
 Animals in outdoor areas must be on a leash, must be under control of the owners or their designees at all times and should not be left unattended.
 Owners are responsible for any health or safety issues that may arise concerning the presence of these animals on university properties and at NDSU outdoor sponsored or supervised events.
 Questions may be directed to the facilities management director, Thorson Maintenance Center, 701-231-7911.
 See NDSU Policy Manual 100.2 for further information.

 3.12 Intellectual Property Infringement